offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 Bambu Studio/Layer Height_TOPIC
 ```

-Objects with a contours / holes that curve on the Z-axis (e.g., sphere and donut) experience a type of artifacting called stair-stepping, where as the curve's slope aggressively becomes more and more horizontal, overtly visible steps appear between neighboring layers.
+Objects with a contours_BS / holes_BS that curve on the Z-axis (e.g., sphere and donut) experience a type of artifacting called stair-stepping, where as the curve's slope aggressively becomes more and more horizontal, overtly visible steps appear between neighboring layers.

 ```{note}
 This is sometimes called Z-axis aliasing?